 After long history of food intolerance…

 I had food intolerance for as long as I could remember.
 I remember back in primary school when everyone had a mandatory bottle of milk in the morning – and I didn’t.
-I already knew I had lactose intolerance before it was invented!
+I already knew I had lactose intolerance before it had been invented!

 Then there were the crunchy apples I saw my mother bite into – that made me physically sick.
 Not to mention sugar that I had an aversion to (even though chocolate was not a problem).
 Blame that on fructose intolerance – which often goes together with lactose intolerance.

-Not to mention my reaction to the slightest preservative or colouring in food products.
+Not to mention my reaction to any preservatives or colourings in food products.

 When IBS hit when I was 21, I found I could digest fewer and fewer foods.
 And in my late twenties chemical intolerance got added to the long list of products I had to avoid: the slightest whiff of fresh paint, nail varnish, perfume, or air freshener had me bloating up in minutes.